dorianzhang7/TVCG-insertion/README.md

 We utilize the Paint-by-Example as initialization, please download the pre-trained models from [Hugging Face](https://huggingface.co/Fantasy-Studio/Paint-by-Example/resolve/main/model.ckpt) and save the model to the directory `./checkpoints`.

 ## Training
 The configuration file is `./config/v.yaml`, you can set the file path of the training data in --dataset-dir.
 For real objects, the number of training iterations --max_steps is 4000 and the training module --freeze_model is crossattn-kv.
 For virtual objects, the number of training iterations --max_steps is 2000 and the training module --freeze_model is crossattn.
+Then, you run the script train.sh to train the model for objects.
 ```
 sh train.sh
 ```

 ## Implicit Parametric Representation
+You can run the script get_deltas.sh to obtain implicit parameter representations from the trained parameters.
 ```
 sh get_deltas.sh
 ```